Oil Painting for Beginners - Everything You Need to Know to Get Started

 Varnishing Your Painting

-When you are completely finished with your painting and it has dried, you may then add a layer or two of varnish.
+When you are completely finished with your painting and it has dried (the general rule is 6 months), you may then add a layer or two of varnish.
 Not only does varnishing saturate the colors in your painting, it protects your painting from dirt, dust, and sunlight to some degree.
 My favorite varnish is Gamvar.

-Note: if you have applied thick layers of oil paint, it may take months for your painting to dry.
+Note: if you have applied thick layers of oil paint, it may take up to a year or longer for your painting to dry.

 Clean-Up and Studio Safety